renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 ## Milestones

-During play, characters will perform great deeds—heroic or infamous, earning renown or infamy (players, of course, may also throw themselves into a role, creating a moving moment—or just ham it up, getting a laugh out of the table).
+During play, characters will perform great deeds — heroic or infamous, earning renown or infamy (players, of course, may also throw themselves into a role, creating a moving moment — or just ham it up, getting a laugh out of the table).
 Whenever a scene becomes legendary, a character might earn a *milestone*.